-“Just because you can’t make it to the beach this summer doesn’t mean you can’t create beach-inspired activities right at home,” says Dana Browne, director of business development at Kidville, a franchise that provides classes, parties and programs for children.
+“Just because you can’t make it to the beach this summer doesn’t mean you can’t create beach-inspired activities right at home,” says Kidville, a franchise that provides classes, parties and programs for children.
 You can create that relaxing retreat vibe with music, décor, clothing and food.

 Regular, creative activities also keep children busy.
-“At our day camp, weekly themes are so popular because it keeps the kids excited about what’s coming up next, just like a vacation would,” Browne says.
+“At our day camp, weekly themes are so popular because it keeps the kids excited about what’s coming up next, just like a vacation would,” the Kidville representative says.

 Here are a few ideas to get you started.
 Share your own creative mini-staycations on our Facebook page.

-2. Backyard camping trip: Set up tents in your backyard and add games, nature walks, storytelling and campfire snacks, Browne suggests.
+2. Backyard camping trip: Set up tents in your backyard and add games, neighborhood nature walks, storytelling and campfire snacks.
 As it gets dark, break out the flashlights for a game of tag.

-3. Indoor sports day: On a hot summer day, plan to go to a few different indoor sports facilities, such as the bowling alley, an indoor basketball court and an indoor swimming pool.
+3. Indoor sports day: On a hot summer day, plan to enjoy a few different indoor sports.
+You could set up a mock bowling alley or bean bag toss, put up a Nerf basketball hoop or try foam-tipped darts.
+Look on Amazon for inexpensive game packages that can be delivered right to your door.
 Bonus points for creating games with inexpensive prizes for the winners.

-9. Eat your way around the world: Spend a few evenings expanding your culinary boundaries by going out to restaurants that serve food from different countries.
-Before you go, research the cuisine with your child to learn about how people across the ocean eat.
-Talk about the similarities and differences after each visit.
+9. Eat your way around the world: Spend a few evenings expanding your culinary boundaries by ordering takeout at restaurants that serve cuisine from different countries.
+Before you eat, research the specialties with your child to learn about how people across the ocean eat.
+Talk about the similarities and differences after each meal.

-10. Plant a garden: Head to the local garden center and let your kids pick out a few plants to bring home with you.
+10. Plant a garden: Let your kids pick out a few seed packets or plants and order online.
 Spend the day in the sun planting and potting, talking about what each crop will require.
 Assign your kids tasks for maintaining the plants through the summer.
 Even better if they can eat the fruits (or vegetables) of their labor!

 11. Learn about your past: Work together as a family to learn about your past and create a shared project.
 Trace your ancestry back a few generations and collect old photos.
-Type up family stories to make a genealogy scrapbook.
+It's the perfect opportunity to call or Facetime grandma to ask about the family.
+Type up the stories to make a genealogy scrapbook.